1. Who are you?

 - Citizens’ assemblies need to be mandated and financed by the EU and/or national institutions, but the organisers should be independent from them in the implementation of the citizens’ assemblies.

 - In order to ensure that citizens’ assemblies are rendered descriptively representative of the wider population, they should have a certain minimal number of participants.

 - The experts and stakeholders that are invited to give input for deliberation should be selected by a special committee of wise persons in order to ensure a balanced representation of interests and perspectives.

-The organisation of Citizens’ Assemblies is only a first step in the democratic reform of the EU.
-In order for this process to have credibility and for citizens to feel taken seriously, citizens’ recommendations need to be promptly and publicly discussed and responded to by all relevant political actors, including by means of a debate and vote in the plenary of the European Parliament in Strasbourg.
+The organisation of citizens’ assemblies is only a first step in the democratic reform of the EU.
+In order for this process to have credibility and for citizens to feel taken seriously, citizens’ recommendations need to be promptly and publicly discussed and responded to by all relevant political actors, including by means of a debate and vote in the plenary of the European Parliament.
 The Europe-wide debate should be followed by concrete legislative proposals for democratic reform, including, if deemed necessary, a proposal for Treaty change involving a new European Convention (Article 48 TEU).
 In order to ensure broad support among the population, citizens should be given the final say on the outcome of a possible new Convention by means of an EU-wide referendum or simultaneous referendums in all EU Member States.

 9. Why do you call for an intergroup on the future of European democracy?